Did you find this SEO guide via a Google search?

 Yes, my SEO strategies really work (and they are quite simple).

-Today I’ll show you the exact website optimization techniques I use to drive close to 200,000+ visitors each month to this site, all organically.
+Today I’ll show you the exact website optimization techniques I use to drive more than 250,000+ visitors each month to this site, all organically.

 I’ve been doing SEO for the last 7+ years, and throughout those years, I’ve tried to consume all the information about SEO that I could get my hands on.